9 best AI voice agents for customer support (2026 buyer’s guide)

 - Deep omnichannel automation beyond voice alone

-- Powerful SOP / playbook model for repeatable, high-volume interactions
+- Mature playbook model for repeatable, high-volume interactions

-- Broad language support and a mature integration ecosystem
+- Broad language support and extensive CCaaS / CRM integrations

 Cons:

-- “Walled garden” approach can require replacing or consolidating parts of the CX stack
+- “Walled garden” approach may require consolidating or replacing parts of the CX stack

-- No native workforce management or capacity planning for hybrid human–AI operations
+- No native workforce management or capacity-aware hybrid human–AI planning layer

 G2 rating: 4.6 ⭐(167 ratings)

-Best for: Large enterprises with high conversation volume that are prepared to centralize automation on a single platform, invest in strong conversation design and governance, and prioritize omnichannel scale over a lightweight voice-only layer.
-Not ideal for teams looking for transparent pricing, plug-and-play voice automation on top of an existing stack, or hybrid human–AI operations with integrated capacity planning.
+Best for: Large enterprises with very high conversation volumes that are prepared to centralize automation on a single platform and invest heavily in conversation design, monitoring, and governance.
+Best suited for organizations prioritizing omnichannel scale over voice-led CX, and less ideal for teams seeking transparent pricing, plug-and-play voice automation, or tightly coordinated human–AI operations with integrated capacity planning.

 Forethought

-Forethought offers an AI voice agent, but its real strength (and complexity) comes from being a broader enterprise AI orchestration platform, not a voice-first product.
-Voice is powered by the same multi-agent framework (Discover, Solve, Triage, Assist) and Autoflows engine that runs across chat, email, web, and other channels.
-That architecture can unlock capabilities most voice-only vendors don’t have — like using historical ticket data to generate workflows, identify knowledge gaps, and continuously improve automation strategy over time.
+Forethought offers an AI voice agent, but its real strength — and complexity — comes from being a broader enterprise AI orchestration platform rather than a voice-first solution.
+Voice runs on the same multi-agent architecture (Discover, Solve, Triage, Assist) and Autoflows engine that powers chat, email, web, and other channels.
+This design enables capabilities many voice-only vendors lack, such as using historical ticket data to generate workflows, surface knowledge gaps, and continuously refine automation strategy across the entire support lifecycle.

-The upside is a more strategic, end-to-end approach to automation for large support orgs with messy data, complex knowledge, and multiple channels.
-The downside is that deployments tend to be data-heavy and tuning-intensive, with longer timelines and higher total cost than teams looking for fast, tactical voice automation.
-And like other “platform” players, there’s a real risk of customer frustration if escalation paths aren’t designed well — especially on voice, where loops and blocked handoffs become reputational quickly.
+The upside is a more strategic, end-to-end approach to automation for large support organizations with complex data, fragmented knowledge, and multiple channels.
+The trade-off is operational overhead.
+Deployments tend to be data-heavy and tuning-intensive, with longer timelines and higher total cost than teams seeking fast, tactical voice automation.
+And like other platform-centric vendors, Forethought’s voice experience depends heavily on how escalation is designed — poorly configured handoffs can lead to loops or blocked access to human agents, which are especially damaging in phone support.

 Key features: